libbpf/blazesym/README.md

 ## Status
+**blazesym** is at the core of Meta's internal continuous profiling solution, where it handles billions of symbolization requests per day.

-**blazesym** is being actively worked on.
+The library is being actively worked on, with a major goal being stabilization of the API surface.
 Feel free to contribute with discussions, feature suggestions, or code contributions!

 As alluded to above, the library provides support for a variety of formats.
 For symbolization specifically, the following table lays out what features each